Information for lawyers

 - Complex cases with multiple accused where the collective fees and disbursements are anticipated to exceed $50,000

 The goals of the BCM program are to:

-- monitor and control case cost, in accordance with the standard of a reasonable client of modest means;
+- monitor and control case costs, in accordance with the standard of a reasonable client of modest means;

 - increase predictability of case cost;

-- provide lawyers with appropriate resources for high quality and effective service delivery;
+- provide lawyers with appropriate resources to manage complex cases;

-- ensure that the criminal bar continues to accept certificates for big cases;
+- ensure that the criminal bar is adequately compensated for accepting certificates for big cases;

 - develop and maintain a framework of accountability and consistency.